 Pullovers are an excellent exercise for developing your chest, back, and shoulders.
 It is an isolation exercise, which means you will only use one joint to complete the movement.
-This allows you to create tension in your muscles with no outside distractions.
+Also, this allows you to create muscle tension with no outside distractions.

-The pullover is arguably the king of the isolation lifts.
-Think about it for a second what isolation lift can build multiple muscles groups at once.
-Of course, it can build various muscle groups, but it can also be used on push or pull days because it works anterior and posterior muscles.
+The pullover is arguably the king of isolation lifts and one of the best for bodybuilding and workouts.
+Think about how an isolation lift can build multiple muscle groups at once for a second.
+Of course, it can create various muscle groups, but we can also use it on push or pull days because it works anterior and posterior muscles.
 Unfortunately, this exercise does not get the credit it deserves.
-If you are not performing pullovers, you miss out on tremendous muscle gains.
+If you are not performing pullovers, you miss tremendous muscle gains.

 The pullover exercise is an exercise that is performed either with a barbell or with a dumbbell.
 You can use it to strengthen the chest, shoulder, and back muscles.
-There are multiple other benefits of pullover exercise.
+In addition, there are multiple other benefits of pullover exercise.

 The pullover exercises offer a variety of benefits that can improve your overall fitness level.
-First, the exercises help grow the muscles in your chest, shoulders, and back.
-This can help improve your posture and make it easier to lift heavy objects.
-Second, the exercises help to improve your cardiovascular health by increasing your heart rate and allowing you to burn calories.
-Third, athletes often use the exercises to help improve their agility and coordination.
-Finally, the exercises can increase your flexibility by stretching tight muscles in your shoulders and upper back.
+First, the exercises help grow your chest, shoulders, and back muscles.
+Also, this can help improve your posture and make it easier to lift heavy objects.
+Second, the exercises help improve cardiovascular health by increasing your heart rate and allowing you to burn calories.
+Third, athletes often use the activities to help improve their agility and coordination.
+Finally, the exercises can increase flexibility by stretching tight muscles in your shoulders and upper back.

 What equipment do you need to perform the pullover exercise?

 You can perform the pullover exercise with dumbbells, barbells, or a tricep bar.
-You will need a bench to perform this exercise, like the bench press.
+You will need a bench, like a bench press, to perform this exercise.
 However, the bench does not require a rack because it will only get in the way as you pull the weight back over your head.

 Also, a pair of weightlifting gloves should protect the hands.
 If you want to do it right, a good pair of weightlifting shoes can help your feet stay firmly planted on the ground as you pull the weight over your head.
 Finally, don’t forget to use a weightlifting belt.

-Many gym fanatics underestimate the value of gloves, shoes, and a belt.
+Many gym fanatics underestimate the value of gloves, shoes, and belts.
 But these accessories support the most vulnerable parts of your body during every lift.
 The gloves give you a firmer grip.
-At the same time, the shoes allow you to plant your feet into the ground for more pushing power.
-And the belt not only supports your lower back but also gives your abdominal muscles a base to stabilize your body during a lift.
+The shoes allow you to plant your feet into the ground for more pushing power.
+And the belt supports your lower back and gives your abdominal muscles a base to stabilize your body during a lift.

 For the isometric part of the lift, follow these steps:

 First, sit down on the end of a stable weight bench.
-Then position your feet on the floor slightly wider than shoulder-width.
+Then position your feet on the floor slightly wider than shoulder width.
 Next, lie on your back on a bench and hold the dumbbell, barbell, EZ curl bar, or tricep bar in your hand.
-Don’t forget to turn your palms away from your face with a firm grip for this lift.
+Don’t forget to turn your palms away from your face with a firm grip on this lift.
 Then extend the weight from your chest with your triceps.

 For the eccentric part of the lift, follow these steps:

 With your arms extended, slowly bring the weight down behind your head.
 Ensure to keep the weight under control as injuries can quickly occur to the shoulders during this part of the lift.
-Also, when performed correctly, the eccentric portion of any lift works opposing muscle groups.
-Thus because of the constant pressure placed on you during the eccentric portion of the lift, this exercise works the back and the chest.
+Also, when performed correctly, the eccentric portion of any lift opposes muscle groups.
+Thus, this exercise works the back and chest because of the constant pressure placed on you during the eccentric part of the lift.

 For the concentric part of the lift, follow these steps: